deriv-com/SmartCharts/README.md

 ## Commands:
 - use `yarn install` to install dependencies
 - use `yarn start` to launch webpack dev server
-- use `yarn build` to build the project
+- use `yarn build` to build the library
+- use `yarn build:app` to build the charts.binary.com app
 - use `yarn analyze` to run webpack-bundle-analyzer

 ## Quick Start